javedmshah/javedmshah.github.io/pubs.md

 #### 2024*

 ***AI Intersections: Amplifying Children and Youth Voices in Conflict Zones***, Shah Javed M., Shah Tamanna M.<br>
-Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers), May 2024
+Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers){:target="_blank"}, May 2024

 ***AI-Enhanced Resilience: Empowering Youth Voices in Conflict Zones*** , Shah Javed M., Shah Tamanna M.<br>
-Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers), May 2024
+Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers){:target="_blank"}, May 2024